cs3216/cs3216.github.io/coursework/mobile/index.md

     your `README.md` file, or add all the teaching team members as co-developers of your application.

+Not following the submission instructions (e.g. incorrect file naming) will result in deduction of marks.

 Clarifications and questions related to this assignment should be posted to the CS3216 Slack channel "#ay1718-assg3".

 Good luck and have fun!